History of WWE Raw in Timeline

 Loading Video...

-In 2002, Raw introduced a new set designed by Jason Robinson featuring a larger TitanTron that was 55 feet wide by 25 feet tall, weighed about 4,000 pounds, and required three 18,000-watt projector screens.
+In 2002, the new Raw set designed by Jason Robinson featured a larger TitanTron with dimensions of 55 feet wide by 25 feet tall.

-To differentiate the presentation from SmackDown, since January 6, 2025, Raw introduced a new announce table featuring sets of a LED lights with the WWE logo on a centre, which is a major change to the announce table design since the first brand extension of 2002.
+Since January 6, 2025, Raw introduced a black mat and a new announce table, which is a major change to the announce table design since the first brand extension of 2002.

 August 11, 2003: Spike TV Logo Debut

-On August 11, 2003, the Spike TV logo replaced the TNN logo on the bottom side of the TitanTron after the network's relaunch.
+On August 11, 2003, the Spike TV logo replaced the TNN logo at the bottom side of the TitanTron upon the network's relaunch.

 August 2003: TNN Rebrands to Spike TV